blchrd/blchrd/README.md

 If you want to check my other works, [please check this link out](https://framagit.org/blchrd).

-I have two main projects right now:
+I have two main personal side projects right now:

 * 🎧 [PlaylistShare](https://framagit.org/playlistshare/): A web application for sharing, rating, and commenting on the albums you listen to.
 * 🎵 [HNW Generator](https://framagit.org/blchrd/rust-hnwgen/): An experimental music generator designed for Harsh Noise Wall artists written in Rust.